Collect call

 A collect call in Canada and the United States, known as a reverse charge call in other parts of the English-speaking world, is a telephone call in which the calling party wants to place a call at the called party's expense.

-In the past, collect calls were only possible as an operator-assisted call, but with the introduction of computer-based telephone dialing equipment, it is now possible to place a collect call without using an operator, which is called automated operator services (AOS) as opposed to Home Country Direct (HCD).
-(Automated reverse charge dialing eliminates a service that could be provided, at a higher fee, only on operator-assisted connections: the person-to-person call, in which there is no charge unless a designated person is available.)
+Collect calls were originally only possible as an operator-assisted call, but with the introduction of computer-based telephone dialing equipment, it became possible to place a collect call without using an operator.
+Automated reverse charge dialing eliminated a service that could be provided, at a higher fee, only on operator-assisted connections: the person-to-person call, in which there is no charge unless a designated person is available.

 In the US, while Mother's Day is the holiday with the highest number of phone calls, the day with the most collect calls is Father's Day.

 Services

 Australia

+Australian telecom companies provide reverse charge services with the number 12550.
+However, in the case of prepaid phones, this service is accessible only when a caller has sufficient credit to call 12550.

-Several companies previously provided reverse call services in Australia, including 1800MUMDAD - 1800686323, 1800Reverse and 1800PhoneHome.
+Several companies previously provided reverse call services in Australia, including 1800MUMDAD, 1800Reverse and 1800PhoneHome.
 In 2019, major telecommunication providers Optus and Telstra ceased billing services on behalf of third party content providers, causing these services to close.
-12550 is an alternative Reverse charge call service available from Telstra Pay Telephones and Telstra Prepaid mobiles.
-However, in the case of prepaid phones, it is accessible only where there is sufficient credit to call 12550.

 Telstra ran a reverse charge service called HomeLink during the 1990s and 2000s.
 Homelink consisted of an 1800 number and PIN that could only be linked to the user's home phone service.
 Calls were billed at a slightly higher cost than a standard local call.
 HomeLink grew out of popularity with the rise in mobile phones.